sclayton29/sclayton29.github.io/index.md

 [I was named a Library Journal Mover and Shaker in 2017](https://www.libraryjournal.com/?detailStory=sarah-clayton-movers-shakers-2017-digital-developers#_).
 I have been a certified [Carpentries' instructor](https://carpentries.org/) since 2016 and an instructor trainer since 2018.

+When I'm not working, I live to spend my time playing with my pup and [traveling to sometimes off the beaten path locations](https://puppiesarebarking.wordpress.com/).

 ## Current Interests and Projects:

 - Research Impact Metrics